-5 Police Officer Skills You've Already Perfected as a Parent
+9 Police Officer Skills You Already Possess as a Parent

-But what you may not realize is that a job in law enforcement could be right up your alley.
+But what you may not realize is that you already have some of the skills needed for a job in law enforcement.

 In fact, you already perform several basic police officer skills on a daily basis.
 Becoming a law enforcement officer will allow you to capitalize on many of the things at which you excel.
 You’ll continue being a great role model for your children and you’ll get the added benefit of providing safety to your surrounding community.

-The primary duty of police officers is to protect lives and property, according to the U.S. Department of Labor.
-Insuring the safety of the general public is an absolute must in this career, and we all sleep easier at night because of it.
+The primary duty of police officers is to protect lives and property.
+Ensuring the safety of the general public is an absolute must in this career, and we all sleep easier at night because of it.
 People rely on police officers to provide the necessary protection not only for their own lives, but for the lives of their family and friends.

-Although physical fitness tests will vary depending on state guidelines and individual departments, no one can dispute that physical fitness is a necessary component to perform police duties safely and effectively, according to Police Chief Magazine.
-If a suspect flees a scene or resists arrest, the acting officer must be prepared to respond with the appropriate amount of force to subdue the situation.
+Although physical fitness tests will vary depending on state guidelines and individual departments, no one can dispute that physical fitness is a necessary component to perform police duties safely and effectively.
+If a suspect flees a scene or resists arrest, the acting officer must be prepared to respond with the appropriate amount of force to gain control over the situation.

 Police officers are often the first responders to emergency situations, whether it’s an at-home accident or a car-crumpling crash.
 Although they’re not always trained to be EMTs, officers are expected to provide initial aid to victims who’ve suffered physical injury.

 How parenting helps: You may not be able to perform emergency surgery, but when your daughter crashes her bike into a fence after swerving to avoid the neighbor’s cat, you can patch up that skinned knee without a hitch.
-Your son’s penchant for pandemonium has probably made you quite familiar with the importance of direct pressure on an open wound and stabilization of a broken appendage.
-You’ve already started building your first aid repertoire, which will help tremendously in your police officer training.
+Your son’s penchant for pandemonium has probably made you quite familiar with the importance of direct pressure on an open wound.
+You’ve already started building your first-aid repertoire, which will help tremendously in your police officer training.

 How parenting helps: Children are unpredictable.
-Sometimes kids crash into bookshelves after jumping from top bunks.
-Sometimes you’re already at work when the news comes in that your youngest forgot his lunch on the kitchen counter.
+Sometimes they crash into bookshelves after jumping from top bunks.
+Sometimes your 3 year old darling manages to lock himself in a room.
 And often—whether it’s a nightmare, boogie man or a chart-topping fever—kids start crying in the middle of the night.
 Regardless of the circumstance, you’ve become a master at thinking on your feet.
-Remedying the situation might mean making a finger splint out of a Popsicle stick, getting someone to cover the afternoon shift for you last-minute or running to the nearest 24 hour drug store in your pajamas, but you’ll do what’s necessary to get the job done.
+Remedying the situation might mean making a finger splint out of a Popsicle stick, taking an online crash course in lock picking or running to the nearest 24-hour drug store in your pajamas, but you’ll do what’s necessary to get the job done.

-If you can identify with these five important police officer skills through your parenting experience, take the next step to leverage your instincts in an exciting career as a police officer.
-Learn how a Law Enforcement Degree can supply you with the other necessary skills you’ll need to succeed.
+If you can identify with these important police officer skills through your parenting experience, take the next step to leverage your instincts in an exciting career as a police officer.
+Start investigating the path ahead in our article, “How to Become a Police Officer: Your Step-by-Step Guide.”